By Hailey Hirst

 It’s worth acknowledging that it’s a privilege to invest time in trip planning and money in reusable gear, and it’s a choice that not every outdoors person can or will make—and that’s okay.
 As much as I’m writing from my own experience and goals, I respect that other people will make different choices that are right for themselves.
 Not going low-waste doesn’t mean people are doing it wrong.
 But if you are interested in reducing your use of disposables and single-use plastics…

-Not only are homemade backpacking meals less expensive than the pre-packaged ones, there’s a good chance they’ll taste better, too.
+Not only are homemade backpacking meals less expensive than the pre-packaged ones, but there’s also a good chance they’ll taste better, too.
 Going low waste has multiple perks.

 Best practice is to buy in bulk and prepare what you can at home so cooking in the backcountry is as simple (and fast) as possible.
 This might mean using/borrowing/buying a food dehydrator, or finding already-dehydrated ingredients.